Rechnungskauf für Schulen, Institutionen & Unternehmen: einfach im Shop „auf Rechnung“ bestellen oder hier Angebot anfordern.

 Participants and material: 2-4 teams, 5 students and 7 Xbricks per team.

-Game setup: The Xbricks will laid out in a line, everyone stands on an designed.
+The 2 free Xbricks are passed forward by the last person via a human chain and laid out.
 The person in front steps onto the new Xbrick and the team moves up.
 The team moves forward step by step without touching the ground.

 Goal:

-The team that reaches the finish point first wins.
+The team that reaches the finish line first wins.

 Added value: